ABOUT THE GEC

 - If you run into any trouble, you can use this guide to help you register successfully.
 We also encourage you to fully complete your profile with a photo and bio, which will allow us to send you future opportunities based on your background and interests.

 - Once registered, you will receive additional notifications regarding the GEC from the GEN communications team.
 These notifications will include instructions for attending the GEC, program details, and speaker highlights.

 What is the Road to GEC?

-I am still worried about traveling.
-If I am unsure about whether it will be safe to travel in 2021, can I still sign up now?
+I am worried about committing to travel until there is greater clarity on vaccination requirements and any remaining government requirements.
+If I am unsure about whether it will be safe to travel in March, should I still sign up?